Wake up! Healthy relationships are not boring, that’s called peace – Reasons why healthy Love feels weird

 • Warm fuzzy emotions in each other’s presence; these emotions are “trance”-like and are prone to being the decision-makers (replacing logic and intuition)

-• Merging/monopolizing of one another’s time, energy, thoughts, and feelings; hello, premature “attachment”
+• Merging/monopolizing of one another’s time, energy, thoughts, and feelings – hello, premature “attachment”

-Among other things.
-We could technically call it for what it is – Lust.
-I’ve witnessed countless times those have labeled it soulmate energy, but I think we need to acknowledge it for what it is: a strong, addictive chemical reaction/response.
-Of course that’s why it feels absolutely Heavenly.
-That doesn’t mean it’s special, unique, or healthy (good for you) – in fact, it can be manifested from AND into the wrong circumstances.
 So we really have to stop treating chemistry for what it isn’t.
-In healthy relationships, chemistry is not the be-all, one-all, end-all; a relationship cannot survive on chemistry.
-It is also not the determining factor, yet it can be a common denominator for destruction.
+In healthy relationships, chemistry is not the be-all, one-all, end-all; a relationship cannot develop nor survive on chemistry alone.
+It is also not the determining factor for a healthy relationship, yet it can be a common denominator for destruction.

-This is why chemistry has a lot to do with the whole “honeymoon phase” in relationships – that once you come to that you’re no longer in vacay mode (which you will, because what goes up must come down), oftentimes those will be overwhelmed with this sense of “boredom” or complacency.
 Those may even say, “They changed.
 They’re not the person they once were (when I met them).”
 This is when true compatibility is tested.
 People’s true, wounded colors start coming through – this is natural.
-And, so, it’s no surprise that some will go to great lengths (in unhealthy ways) to relive that high, again and again.
+And, so, it’s no surprise that some will go to great lengths (in unhealthy ways) to relive that high again and again.

 The Breakup Workbook Journal

-The Breakup Workbook
+The Breakup Workbook | Created by theMRSingLink

 You’re avoiding your own “work”

 I digress.
-But this does not negate self-reflection, consideration, and awareness – to view yourself with grace and compassion at the same time taking self-responsibility for personal growth.
+But this does not negate self-reflection, consideration, and awareness – to view yourself with grace and compassion and at the same time taking self-responsibility for personal growth.
 Yet many are often too busy diagnosing others‘ inadequacies.

 It sucks because he’s attractive and he treats me good and all – he’s just boring.”
 Is he really boring, or have you been desensitized to the qualities of a healthy relationship?
 The answer to that requires you to dig a little deeper within.

-The truth is if you find that [healthy], peaceful relationships bore you to tears, it’s likely because you continue holding onto recurrent, negative conditioning, patterns, habits, behaviors, thinking, and beliefs in your relationships.
-You might even exhibit them yourself, yet they do not define who you are.
 If your past relationships have been gruesome, intense, traumatizing, chaotic, and those alike…the more the reason to reflect inward in order to acknowledge and better understand the symptoms of those unhealthy relationships and how to regulate those symptoms.
-So it isn’t just about breaking the cycle of choosing toxic relationships, it’s also acknowledging the role you play in part of that cycle.

-4.9 10 votes
+4.9 11 votes

 Article Rating